thesilentchoir/silentchoir-archived/README.md

 Copy the `.env` file from a teammate and add it to your project directory.

-Install Postgres and create the database in the Postgres interactive command propmp.
+Install Postgres and create the database in the Postgres interactive command prompt.

 ```
 >> CREATE DATABASE silentchoir;